mtheoryx/drpoindexter/public-site/src/notes/review-of-nicks-mad-science-dev-pairing.md

 ---
-title: "Twilio Signal Twitch 2020: Nick Piegari, Dev Efforts, and a Review"
+title: "Twilio SIGNAL Twitch 2020: Nick Piegari, Dev Efforts, and a Review"
 ---

 ## The Problem Statement

-In 2019, the Twilio Signal Twitch production entered another iteration.
+In 2019, the Twilio SIGNAL Twitch production entered another iteration.
 This was highly polished, had dedicated producers, and digital assets.
 One of these assets is the schedule.

 Previously, the schedule was a static image, included via an OBS overlay.
 The only issue is that if anything with the schedule started to deviate, the whole image needed changed, exported and saved, re-uploaded, browser sources updated, and OBS source refreshed.